Trip Details

 • Yangri Kharka

-We walk through the lush forest, falls, beautiful valleys and the settlements heading towards Dobate from Yangri Kharka.
+We walk through the lush forest, falls, beautiful valleys, and settlements heading towards Dobate from Yangri Kharka.
 We later follow the Barun River and finally get to Dobate.
 Overnight at Dobate.

 • BF/Lunch/Dinner